 Your Twitter Archive

 If you want a copy of all your tweets, then Twitter can send you an archive of everything you’ve tweeted.
-Click on the gear icon, and select ‘Settings’.
+Click on the three dots icon, and select ‘Settings’.
 In your ‘Account’ page, scroll down to the bottom where you will see an option “Your Twitter archive: Request your archive”.

-- Use Twitter Moments to create a story about your experience with #MMJC10DoT.
+- Use a Twitter thread to recount your experiences on #MMJC10DoT.
 Create a short piece that includes either a Tweet from each lesson or day.
-(For example, you may not have a Tweet about setting up your account, but you may have something to share about how you wrote your profile, chose your profile pic, decided on a handle, etc.) If you want to add some commentary, try doing a Twitter thread first, describing each step, and use those tweets to supply your narrative.
+(For example, you may not have a Tweet about setting up your account, but you may have something to share about how you wrote your profile, chose your profile pic, decided on a handle, etc.) If you want to add some commentary, try doing a , describing each step, and use those tweets to supply your narrative.

-- Note: This step is really important, because it’s what you’ll be linking to on your 9104 Exercises page, and how I’ll verify you did the course.
+- This step is really important, because it’s what you’ll be linking to on your 9104 Exercises page/OWL and how I’ll verify you did the course.
 If you don’t do this step, you won’t get the points!

 And what about future tweets?You can schedule tweets to send themselves automatically later on.
 Although Twitter is a medium which captures the moment, there are several reasons why you might want to do this.